By: Susan Dugdale | Last modified: 10-03-2019 | First published: 12-01-2009

 A theme is a thread to hang your speech on.
 It unites it by linking all the pieces, (opening, body and conclusion), together.

-To keep your speech simple choose one from the six theme suggestions you'll find when you get further down the page.
+To keep your speech simple choose one from these six theme suggestions.

 Depending on how long you want to speak for, choose 1 to 3 main points fitting your audience, purpose and theme.

-(If you need more explanation of transitions you'll find it here on this page: how to write a speech.)
+(If you want more information about transitions, why you need them, and how they work, you'll find it here on this page: how to write a speech.
+Scroll down the page to Step 5: Transitions.)

-The pattern or template you're using looks like this:
+The pattern or template you'll use looks like this:

-To finish well, reinforce your theme, summarize your main points and end with strong statement or maybe a quotation from those below.
+To finish well, reinforce your theme, summarize your main points and end with strong statement or maybe a quotation.
 What's ideal is an ending your audience will remember.

 The beginning of your speech: